 Active Listening is a New Dramatists podcast series produced by Karinne Keithley Syers and Melisa Tien that encourages New Dramatists resident playwrights to explore story through sound and audio.
 Each individual playwright who signed on had full creative freedom over what and how they made their pieces, including giving voice to their own words.
 There were no content or thematic parameters imposed upon them – just open space to play, to experiment, and to listen to and follow the emergent impulse.

-I spent a full day blissfully listening to the first eleven of twenty plays for the ear and experienced an unparalleled array of spectral beauty.
+I spent a full day blissfully listening to the eleven plays for the ear comprising Season One and experienced an unparalleled array of spectral beauty.
 Each unique piece, while totally surprising, reveals the artistic soul of its creator; combined, the series, one, reveals uncanny thematic connections running throughout, and two, represents the stunning diversity and eclecticism of our playwright collective.
 The work is intimate, visceral, delightful, and like a time capsule, poignantly divulges what is on the minds and in the hearts of each individual artist during this stressful time in isolation.
-Active Listening is an encapsulation of pandemic obsessions – an archive, a message, a reminder or suspended memory about life from the planet.
+Active Listening is an encapsulation of pandemic obsessions – an archive, a message, a reminder, or suspended memory about life from the planet.

-Active Listening also adds a new dimension to our work at New Dramatists.
-What started as an experiment has transformed into fully realized pieces comprising a magnificent, fully realized production thanks to the playwright creators and the vision, drive and ingenuity of Karinne and Melisa.
-It celebrates individual voice and collective expression and it was made by and with New Dramatists resident playwrights.
-Active Listening has provided a digital outlet for artists to write what’s on their minds; it has provided a platform for that work to be produced, and it invites you, the audience, to sonically connect with us and together but apart, navigate through the events of 2020.
-So what does a play for the ear sound like?
-Like these eleven to twenty perfect prismatic reflections on life….Listen to playwrights.
+Active Listening adds a new dimension to our work at New Dramatists.
+What started as an experiment has transformed into fully realized pieces comprising a magnificent, fully realized production, thanks to the playwright creators and the vision, drive, and ingenuity of Karinne and Melisa.
+It celebrates individual voice and collective expression, and it was made by and with New Dramatists resident playwrights.
+Active Listening has provided a digital outlet for artists to write what’s on their minds; it has provided a platform for that work to be produced, and it invites you, the audience, to sonically connect with us and together but apart, contemplate and navigate through the events of 2020 into 2021 and the impact on our lives right now.
+So, what does a play for the ear sound like?
+Like these perfect prismatic reflections on life….Listen to playwrights.
 It is well worth your time….

 --Emily Morse, Artistic Director